Wilma Smith (violinist): New Zealand String Quartet (1987)

-An invitation to form the New Zealand String Quartet took her back to Wellington in 1987 and she was first violinist of the quartet until her appointment as Concertmaster of the New Zealand Symphony Orchestra in 1993.
+An invitation to form the New Zealand String Quartet took Smith back to Wellington in 1987 and she was first violinist of the quartet until her appointment as Concertmaster of the New Zealand Symphony Orchestra in 1993.
 During her years with the quartet they toured New Zealand and Australia extensively and performed at the Tanglewood Festival.
 Prior to her departure for Melbourne, the NZSO honoured her with the title of Concertmaster Emeritus.

 Melbourne Symphony Orchestra

-Wilma Smith became Concertmaster of the Melbourne Symphony Orchestra (MSO) in 2003.
-The MSO's Chief Conductor Sir Andrew Davis has stated that, of all the performances of Ralph Vaughan Williams's The Lark Ascending he has conducted, Wilma Smith's was "unquestionably the most beautiful".
+Smith became Concertmaster of the Melbourne Symphony Orchestra (MSO) in 2003.
+The MSO's Chief Conductor Sir Andrew Davis has stated that, of all the performances of Ralph Vaughan Williams's The Lark Ascending he has conducted, Smith's was "unquestionably the most beautiful".
 He describes her as "an exceptional musician with whom [he] felt an immediate rapport".

-In June 2013 she announced her retirement from the MSO from the end of the 2014 season.
+In June 2013 Smith announced her retirement from the MSO from the end of the 2014 season.